Last reviewed 17 November 2021

-Laura King outlines seven ways to prepare your business against another Beast from the East.
+Laura King outlines six ways to prepare your business against inclement weather this winter.

-Although the Met Office has been more cautious with its assessment, businesses would be wise to properly prepare for winter regardless of how cold, or snowy, it might be.
+Indeed, in its latest assessment, Climate Change Committee has warned that “future UK winter weather may be dominated more often by weather patterns associated with wetter, wilder and windier winter weather”.
+And although bitingly cold winters are not a key part of the predictions, variability is, meaning that businesses would be wise to properly prepare for winter regardless of how cold, or snowy, it might be.
 The cold, icy conditions experienced during the winter of 2018/19 — which led to temperatures plummeting to -14°C in the Cairngorms in Scotland and bringing some cities to a halt — were estimated to have cost the UK economy £1 million for every day of disruption.

 Preparing for winter